Luke-Cameron/Luke-Cameron/README.md

 ## What I'm learning :seedling:

 **Frontend.** Getting the hang of the fundamentals
-**UX/UI.** Finding out where the buttons go, and the importance of negative space
+**UX/UI.** Finding out where elements go, and the importance of empty space

 ## Don't be a stranger :speech_balloon:
 [LinkedIn](https://www.linkedin.com/in/lukecameron/)